SEI-08-Bahrain/u2_lessons_google_oauth/README.md

 ### What is it?

-OAuth is an open standard that provides **client applications** access to **resources** of a service such as Google with the permission of the resources' **owner**.
+OAuth, short for Open Authorization, is an standard protocol that provides **client applications** access to **resources** of a service such as Google with the permission of the resources' **owner**.

-With OAuth, when you connect an application to your Google account, for example, you don't have to share your Google password with that application.
-Instead, OAuth facilitates the generation of access tokens.
-These access tokens act as a secure way for the application to interact with your Google account on your behalf.
-This way, even if the access token is compromised, your actual password remains confidential, adding an extra layer of security to your online interactions.
+It's a standardized protocol that allows third-party applications to access a user's resources (like information or services) on a server without exposing the user's credentials, such as usernames and passwords.

+When you authenticate with Google using OAuth, the client application (the third-party app or service you're using) does not have direct access to your password.
+Instead, OAuth uses a token-based system to provide access.

+Here's how it generally works:

+1. You click "Sign in with Google" on a third-party app.
+2. You are redirected to Google's login page.
+3. You enter your Google username and password on Google's secure page.
+4. Google authenticates you and asks whether you want to grant the third-party app access to your Google resources.
+5. If you agree, Google generates an access token and possibly a refresh token.
+6. The third-party app receives the access token, which it can use to access the agreed-upon resources on your behalf.

+At no point does the third-party app directly handle or store your Google password.
+Instead, it obtains a limited-use access token that represents your authorization.

 There are numerous OAuth Providers including: